w3c/svgwg/master/coords.md

   </table>
 </div>

-<p>For <a>text content elements</a>, for the purposes of the bounding box
+<p>For [=text content elements=], for the purposes of the bounding box
 calculation, each glyph must be treated as a separate graphics element.
-The calculations must assume that all glyphs occupy the <a>full glyph cell</a>.
+The calculations must assume that all glyphs occupy the [=full glyph cell=].
 <span class='ready-for-wider-review'>
 The <dfn id="TermFullGlyphCell" data-dfn-type="dfn" data-export="">full glyph cell</dfn> must have width
 equal to the horizontal advance and height equal to the EM box for horizontal text.
-For vertical text that is typeset sideways, the <a>full glyph cell</a> must have width equal to the EM box and height equal to the horizontal advance.
+For vertical text that is typeset sideways, the [=full glyph cell=] must have width equal to the EM box and height equal to the horizontal advance.
-For other vertical text, the <a>full glyph cell</a> must have width equal to the EM box and height equal to the vertical advance, or height equal to the height of the EM box if no vertical advance is defined in the font.
+For other vertical text, the [=full glyph cell=] must have width equal to the EM box and height equal to the vertical advance, or height equal to the height of the EM box if no vertical advance is defined in the font.
 </span>
-For example, for horizontal text, the calculations must assume that each glyph extends vertically to the full ascent and descent values for the font.  </p>
+For example, for horizontal text, the calculations must assume that each glyph extends vertically to the full ascent and descent values for the font.
 <p>Because declarative or scripted animation can change the shape, size, and
 position of an element, the bounding box is mutable.
-Thus, the bounding box for an element shall reflect the current values for the element at the snapshot in time at which the bounding box is requested, whether through a script call or as part of a declarative or linking syntax.</p>
+Thus, the bounding box for an element shall reflect the current values for the element at the snapshot in time at which the bounding box is requested, whether through a script call or as part of a declarative or linking syntax.

 <p>An element which has zero width, zero height, or both (such as a
 vertical or horizontal line, or a {{rect}} element with a zero